 REQUIREMENTS FOR MEMBERSHIP

-- Elon students may qualify for membership by being a junior or senior in the top third of their class, having taken calculus, and having at least 20 math credit hours with a grade point average in mathematics of at least 3.6.
+- Elon students may qualify for membership by being in the top third of their class, having taken calculus, and having at least 20 math credit hours with a grade point average in mathematics of at least 3.6.